flant/grafana-statusmap/README.md

 * Grouping values into rows and buckets using legend from query
 * User defined color mapping
-* Multiple values in bucket can be displayed via tooltip
+* Multiple values in bucket are displayed via tooltip
 * Increasing rows/buckets' interval for better visual representation
 * Representing null values as empty bucket or zero value